 The local villagers say the tree is more than 50 meters tall and 700 years old, which would mean it was a baby back when some of Bali’s famous temples were being built.

-This is a fascinating tree and probably one of my favorites in Southeast Asia.
-The photography potential is insane.
+This is a fascinating tree and probably one of our favorites in Southeast Asia.
+The photography potential is amazing.

-A small Balinese temple sits next to the Kayu Putih tree, but you don’t need to wear a sarong to walk around the outside.
+A small Balinese temple sits next to the Kayu Putih tree, but in this case you don’t need to wear a sarong to walk around the outside of the tree.

 There are so many great photo spots here and you really need a wide angle camera lens to do the tree justice because it’s just so massive.